 A magnificent building that houses valuable art treasures

 Attached to the south side of the Seville Cathedral, the Sacristía Mayor (Main Sacristy) is a Greek cross-shaped building crowned by a circular dome at the crossing.
 Surmounting the dome is a beautiful roof lantern built to provide daylight to the hall below.
-The work on this building started by the architect Diego de Riaño, and after his death in 1534, Martín de Gainza continued the work and completed in 1543.
+The work on this building was started by the architect Diego de Riaño, and after he died in 1534, Martín de Gainza continued the work and completed it in 1543.

-The Sacristía Mayor, along with the Sala Capitular, is a Renaissance style addition to the Gothic style Seville Cathedral.
-Both were built in the 16th century and attached to the south side of cathedral, separated by an anteroom called Antecabildo.
-Unlike the Sala Capitular – which followed an unconventional elliptical design – the Sacristía Mayor followed the traditional design with a grand circular dome and roof lantern, a trend at that time in Renaissance style architecture.
+The Sacristía Mayor, just like the Sala Capitular, is a Renaissance-style addition to the Gothic-style Seville Cathedral.
+Both were built in the 16th century and attached to the southern part of the cathedral, separated by an anteroom called Antecabildo.
+Unlike the Sala Capitular, which was built with an unconventional elliptical design, the Sacristía Mayor was traditionally designed and was built with a grand circular dome and roof lantern, a trend at that time in Renaissance-style architecture.
 Also, they were built for different purposes.
 The Sala Capitular was the meeting room of the cathedral’s chapter, whereas the Sacristía Mayor was a repository for the liturgical items.

-Preserved in the sacristy are the art treasures that provide a glimpse of the glorious era when religious art flourished greatly in Seville.
-On display are the finely-crafted liturgical items, including monstrances, reliquaries, custodias, crosses, mostly made of precious metals like gold and silver.
+Preserved in the sacristy are the art treasures that provide a glimpse of the glorious era when religious art flourished in Seville.
+On display are finely crafted liturgical items, including monstrances, reliquaries, custodias, and crosses, mostly made of precious metals like gold and silver.
 Besides, adorning the walls of the sacristy are the masterpieces painted by famous painters, including Goya, Murillo, Campaña, and Zurbarán.

 The dome of the Sacristía Mayor is relatively large and stands out when viewed from outside.
 As you can see from the image, it is a beautiful structure surmounted by a roof lantern supported by the flying buttresses.